Innovv K2 Motorcycle Camera Technical Support

 6. Sd Card Guide and Formatting

-Maximum of 256gb micro sd card can be used.
+Maximum of 256gb micro sd card can be used in the Innovv camera range.
 A Class 10 Minimum 80mb/s U3 is advised.
 Please be sure to use a reputable branded card as often cheap/fake cards will potentially not operate with your camera and cause problems.

 7. Check the Settings